netobserv/netobserv-ebpf-agent/docs/config.md

 * `BUFFERS_LENGTH` (default: `50`).
 Length of the internal communication channels between the different processing stages.
+* `EXPORTER_BUFFER_LENGTH` (default: value of `BUFFERS_LENGTH`) establishes the length of the buffer of flow batches (not individual flows) that can be accumulated before the Kafka or GRPC exporter.
+  When this buffer is full (e.g. because the Kafka or GRPC endpoint is slow), incoming flow batches will be dropped.
+If unset, its value is the same as the BUFFERS_LENGTH property.
 * `KAFKA_ASYNC` (default: `true`).
 If `true`, the message writing process will never block.
 It also means that errors are ignored since the caller will not receive the returned value.
 * `LISTEN_INTERFACES` (default: `watch`).
 Mechanism used by the agent to listen for added or removed